ChrisHal/PMbrowser/doc/usage/menues.rst

 	All traces that are currently visible (i.e. not hidden) in the **tree-view** are selected for export.
 Traces can be hidden either by *filtering* (see :ref:`filter-menue-label` and :ref:`filter-dlg-label`) or by using the context menue of the **tree-view**.

-	This function also available from the context menue of the **tree-view**.

 .. _export-children:

 selected with children
 ++++++++++++++++++++++

-	All traces, that are children of the node currently selected in the **tree-view** are selected for export as either individual :file:`.ibw`-files or as one packaged experiment file (extension :file:`.pxp`) which can be read by
+	All visible traces, that are children of the node currently selected in the **tree-view** are selected for export.
-	:program:`IgorPro`.
+	This function also available from the context menue of the **tree-view** (*"export subtree"*).

 The :ref:`export dialog <export-dlg-label>` will appear, which allows you to select paths and filenames as well as several options that pertain to exports to packed experiment files (also see :ref:`igor-export-infos-label` for additional information on exports).